CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-05-23-Introduction-Julia-hidden.md

 The exclamation symbol in the name of the function is for us to remember (in the future) that this code modify the variable.

-Finally, to to conclude this section of functions, we are going to learn how to import a file in which we have several functions that we want to use in a program.
+Finally, to to conclude this section about functions, we are going to learn how to import a file in which we have several functions that we want to use in a program.

 ```julia
 include("FileWithFunctions.jl")